ICAEW.com works better with JavaScript enabled.

 • Anaemic investment limits future GDP growth by restraining innovation and productivity.

-• Restrictive economic policy including the squeeze on households’ and firms’ finances from high interest rates.
+• Restrictive economic policy including the squeeze on households’ and firms’ finances from higher taxes (for example, the increase in employer national insurance announced at the Budget).

-• External shocks (for example, COVID-19, Russia’s invasion of Ukraine, Brexit) that cause short- and long-term barriers to GDP growth.
+• External shocks (for example, global trade friction, Brexit) that cause short- and long-term barriers to GDP growth.

 Further support